The Hungry Bites

 Moist, fluffy olive oil & pumpkin dinner rolls 5

-This is your chance to use any pumpkin (or squash) puree you have left and don’t know what to do with it!
-If you want to make your own puree, then you can see how I do it in this light and creamy butternut squash risotto post.
+This is your chance to use any pumpkin (or squash) puree you have left and don't know what to do with it!
+If you want to make your own puree, then you can see how I do it in this creamy butternut squash risotto with feta cheese post.
 And because of the puree and the olive oil, these rolls keep very well (just keep them wrapped with cling film or in a zip-log bag for maximum freshness!
-Mine kept very well for over 4 days and I hadn’t even put them in the fridge.
+Mine kept very well for over 4 days and I hadn't even put them in the fridge.

 Moist, fluffy olive oil & pumpkin dinner rolls 7